Arab League readmits Syrian government after 11 years and 500,000 deaths - ISTOÉ DINHEIRO

+The decision was taken in a context of reconciliation between Saudi Arabia and Iran and at a time when Syrian President Bashar al-Assad is in desperate need of resources to rebuild the country.

-“Delegations of the government of the Syrian Arab Republic will once again participate in the meetings of the Arab League”, says the text approved unanimously by the ministers in a closed-door meeting at the organization’s headquarters in Cairo.
+“The government delegations of the Syrian Arab Republic will once again participate in the meetings of the Arab League”, states the text unanimously approved by the ministers in a closed-door meeting at the organization’s headquarters in Cairo.

-Diplomatically isolated since 2011, Syrian President Bashar al Assad recently emerged from ‘persona non grata’ status and some analysts believe he could even attend the annual summit of Arab League heads of state on May 19 in Saudi Arabia.
+Diplomatically isolated since 2011, the Syrian president has recently emerged from the status of ‘persona non grata’ and some analysts believe that he could even attend, on May 19, the annual summit of heads of state of the Arab League.

+“Assad is welcome to attend the Jeddah summit,” said the organization’s secretary general, Ahmed Aboul-Gheit.

+Damascus said it wants to “dialogue” and “reinforce cooperation” in a region that has condemned the country to ostracism since 2011.
+The conflict in Syria has caused 500,000 deaths and the displacement of millions of people over the past 12 years.

-This would represent a spectacular return, considering that in 2013 the Syrian opposition even occupied the Damascus seat at an Arab League meeting in Qatar.
+For expert Fabrice Balanche, this is a diplomatic victory for Damascus.
+If Syria accepts to participate in the meeting, this would represent a spectacular return, considering that, in 2013, the opposition even occupied the Damascus seat at an Arab League meeting in Qatar.

+Qatari Foreign Ministry spokesman Majed Al-Ansari said he had voted in favor of Syria’s reintegration into the body, but that his position “on normalization” with Damascus had not changed.

 Several Arab countries supported the rebels at the start of the war, which in turn became a battleground for several foreign powers – including Russia and Iran, allies of the Assad government – as well as for extremist groups such as the Islamic State.